nitinronge91/Fleet-Wide-Breach-Master-Key-Attack-on-Electric-Vehicle-Ecosystem/README.md

 # Unpairing Existing paired vehicle owner key fob
 As a part of our grey box PEN test approach, we performed UDS fuzzing on Body control module ECU for session control service($10), and through fuzzing we found system supplier specific session (0x10 0x60).
 We checked the security access in system supplier specific session, and we found that  no security access was implemented in system supplier specific session so, we were successfully able to fuzz routine control service.
 In system supplier specific session, performed UDS fuzzing for routine control service($31) and for routine identifiers 0x0207 and 0x0206 ECU responded with positive response.
 We checked the effect of routine identifiers on ECU, and we came to know that after executing  routine 0x0207 Body control module is not responding to lock and unlock button press  from key fob i.e Body control module ECU is not switching the relay which are responsible for vehicle locking and unlocking.
-We confirmed the routine identifier 0x0207 is responsible for key pairing with vehicle. so, attacker can unpair existing owner key fob and which can cause inconvenience for owner.
+We confirmed the routine identifier 0x0207 is responsible for key unpairing with vehicle. so, attacker can unpair existing owner key fob and which can cause inconvenience for owner.
 CAN communication log is captured and shown in below image.

     System supplier specific session request 	   :6xx 0x02 0x10 0x60